grpc/proposal/A66-otel-stats.md

   // grpc.server.call.sent_total_compressed_message_size
   // grpc.server.call.rcvd_total_compressed_message_size
   static absl::flat_hash_set<std::string> BaseMetrics();
+  // If \a generic_method_filter returns true for a method_name, that method_name is recorded as is, otherwise it is recorded as "other".
   OpenTelemetryPluginBuilder&  SetGenericMethodFilter(absl::AnyInvocable<bool(absl::string_view /*method_name*/)> generic_method_filter);
+  // If \a target_filter returns true for a target, that target is recorded as is, otherwise it is recorded as "other".
+  OpenTelemetryPluginBuilder&  SetTargetFilter(absl::AnyInvocable<bool(absl::string_view /*target*/)> target_filter);
   // Builds and registers a OpenTelemetry Plugin void BuildAndRegisterGlobal();
 };